-As part of the proposed settlement, Dow would complete this project under Trustee oversight.
-The Tittabawassee River Floodplain Restoration and Bike Trail Project would be located within the Tittabawassee River Floodplain on a 490 acre parcel that is currently owned by Dow.
+Following approval of the Consent Decree, Dow will complete this project under Trustee oversight.
+The Tittabawassee River Floodplain Restoration and Bike Trail Project will be located within the Tittabawassee River Floodplain on a 490 acre parcel that is currently owned by Dow.
 This parcel is adjacent to the Tittabawassee River and located in Midland and Saginaw Counties in Michigan (Figure 8).

-In addition to protecting this parcel from development in perpetuity, Dow would implement habitat restoration efforts to convert approximately 175 acres currently in agricultural production or idle land to floodplain wetlands or other natural habitat.
-This project would also include the installation of biking and multi-use trails on the 490 acre parcel.
-Specifically, as described below, the proposed project would:
+In addition to protecting this parcel from development in perpetuity, Dow will implement habitat restoration efforts to convert approximately 175 acres currently in agricultural production or idle land to floodplain wetlands or other natural habitat.
+This project will also include the installation of biking and multi-use trails on the 490 acre parcel.
+Specifically, as described below, the proposed project will: